If You’re on a Budget, This Is When You Should Travel

 Sure July-October is the rainy season, but the downpours rarely last all day.

 Expect blue skies but cold winds November-February, especially on The Great Wall.
-As a reward, you’ll have entire sections of the wall to yourself, and this insane deal for $499.
+As a reward, you’ll have entire sections of the wall to yourself.

 November-February is the calm before spring and summer crowds descend on European cities.
 You can see so much more when you’re not wasting precious time in line at sites like The Vatican.
 Plus, isn’t there something romantic about a thin layer of frost on The Eiffel Tower?